Developing an Eyre of Prosperity

 The RDAEP mission is to facilitate the achievement of sustainable development outcomes and promote the region as a quality destination to live, work, invest and visit.

-RDAEP is part of a national network of 52 regional development agencies established by the Australian Government in 2009.
+RDAEP is part of a national network of committees established by the Australian Government in 2009.

 RDAEP is an incorporated association operating as an independent autonomous body.
 The Board is comprised of high profile local people representing business, industry, education, local government, natural resources and the community, with members selected for their experience and relevant skills.
 The Board is supported by a team of staff with extensive government and private sector experience in economic and community development.